natalia-arteaga/portfolio/credit-card-fraud-dashboard/README.md

 ## Project Overview

-Using a real-world anonymized dataset of over 280,000 transactions found on Keggle, this dashboard identifies:
+Using a real-world anonymized dataset of over 280,000 transactions found on Kaggle, this dashboard identifies:

 - When fraud is most likely to occur (2–4 AM)
 - How risk varies across transaction sizes (Low, Medium, High)